-Like all infant mammals, kittens drink their mother’s milk until she gradually weans them at around 4-5 weeks of age.
-Naturally, kittens are able to digest the main sugar in milk, lactose, as it’s a valuable source of energy for their growing bodies.
+Like all infant mammals, kittens drink their mother’s milk until she gradually weans them at around 4-5 weeks.
+Naturally, kittens can digest the main sugar in milk, lactose, as it’s a valuable energy source for their growing bodies.
 They can do this thanks to the enzyme in their gut called lactase.
-Once they are weaned, however, the enzyme begins to disappear from their gut, meaning they slowly stop being able to properly digest lactose, and therefore milk.
+Once they are weaned, however, the enzyme begins to disappear from their gut, meaning they slowly stop being able to properly digest lactose and, therefore, milk.

 What does this mean for your cat?
 Should you be serving milk from time to time or stay away from the creamy liquid forever?

 Because most cats are indeed lactose intolerant, it’s a bad idea to feed them cow’s milk because it will just pass through their intestinal tract.
 As for the milk sugar lactose, the bacteria in the colon will ferment it, producing gas and causing discomfort and generally an upset tummy.
 Often, this will also lead to diarrhea and sometimes even vomiting.
 So, if you want to err on the side of caution, don’t give your cat cow milk, but if you’re up for some experimentation, keep on reading.

 How to Check if Your Cat Can Digest Milk

 Because there are some cats that can digest lactose even in their adulthood, many pet parents want to know if their kitty is one of them.
 Here is how you can check:

 - Offer your cat a tablespoon or two of full-fat milk

 - If nothing happens (no diarrhea, vomiting, etc), chances are good your kitty can digest milk

 - If you do notice a strange behavior (stomach upset, diarrhea, etc.), steer clear of milk.